GFCA Tutor-Emeritus: Christopher Fettes

 She has coached Michael Fassbender, Kate Blanchett, Grispin Glover, Nina Hoss, Julia Jentsch, Laura Tonke, Michael Neuenschwander and many other wonderful actors.
-She works mainly in Berlin, but also in Switzerland, Italy, France, Luxembourg, Hungary, Poland and Great Britain.
+She works mainly in Berlin, but also in Switzerland, Italy, France, Luxembourg, Hungary, Poland and the UK.
 In 2016 an actress with whom she had been working for years, Laura Tonke won the Lola as Best Actress, and as Best Supporting Actress at the Deutscher Filmpreis, the German equivalent of the American Academy Awards.

 Evdokimos graduated from the Drama School of Northern Greece, and continued his studies in drama, acting and directing in New York at the H.B.
 Studio, and Actor’s Studio with a Fulbright Scholarship.
 He has worked as an actor in many troups, including the State Theatre of Northern Greece, the National Theatre of Greece, and the Regional Theatre of Crete and Thrace.
 He participated in many film and television productions and directed plays in Greece and abroad.
 He is the founder and the Artistic Director of Theatre of Changes, Athens.
 He teaches in Rome, Stockholm, Istanbul, Tbilisi, New York, Paris, Amsterdam, Kathmandu as well as Greece.
 He was chairman of the jury at the International Theatre Festival in Agadir (Morocco 2007), organises an annual meeting of theatre makers from around the world, and authored books and plays.

-As an actor, she has worked on the big and small screens and on stage with such extraordinary artists as Bette Davis, Ruth Gordon and Garson Kanin, Susan Batson, Shelley Winters, Arthur Penn, Anne Jackson and Eli Wallach, Tony Danza, Frank Corsaro, James Gandolfini, Brian Murray, Eileen Heckert, Kate Valk, Anne Meara, Doug Hughes, Elizabeth Franz, Lynn Cohen, Melanie Mayron and Robert Glaudini, among others.
-Roberta appeared in the films Rabbit Hole with Nicole Kidman and Aaron Eckhart; Boy Wonder; That’s What She Told Me (shown at the New York International Film Festival) and Last I Heard, starring Paul Sorvino, Michael Rappaport and Paul Ben Victor.
+As an actor, she has worked on television, on film and on stage, with such extraordinary artists as: Bette Davis, Ruth Gordon, Garson Kanin, Susan Batson, Shelley Winters, Arthur Penn, Anne Jackson, Eli Wallach, Tony Danza, Frank Corsaro, James Gandolfini, Brian Murray, Eileen Heckert, Kate Valk, Anne Meara, Doug Hughes, Elizabeth Franz, Lynn Cohen, Melanie Mayron, Robert Glaudini, Larry Pine, Olivia Wilde, Melissa McCarthy, and many others.